marinactonci/SummonerSpy-client/README.md

 ## Instalation

+### Prerequisites

+Have the latest version of git and node installed on your computer.

 ### Frontend

 Clone this repo and install neccessary dependencies.
 Make sure that after cloning you cd into the right directory: